DaxemLabs/CarbonSync/METHODOLOGY.md

 **Regulatory Additionality:** No UK regulatory requirement exists compelling HGV operators to install real-time fuel flow monitoring systems or generate carbon credits from fleet emissions reductions.
 The activity goes beyond legal compliance.

-**Financial Additionality:** The cost of Sentinel Rig hardware installation (£473/vehicle CAC) and platform fees represents a genuine financial barrier.
+**Financial Additionality:** The cost of Sentinel Rig hardware installation and platform fees represents a genuine financial barrier.
 Without the carbon credit revenue stream, the monitoring activity would not be financially viable for fleet operators.
 A barrier analysis is provided for each project as part of the Project Description Document (PDD).

 ---